 Bibhutpur Subdivision - Samastipur, Bihar

 Bibhutpur is an administrative subdivision in the Samastipur district of Bihar, India.
-It includes various villages governed through Gram Panchayats and is a key part of the district's rural administration.
-Bibhutpur is the main town for most villages within the subdivision.
+It includes various villages governed through Gram Panchayats and forms part of the district's rural administration.
 The nearest railway station is situated at Narhan, while the nearest airport is Muzaffarpur Airport, located at an approximate aerial distance of 64.7 km.

 List of Villages in Bibhutpur Subdivision